Trump’s Pathology Is Also His Brand - Sunday June 23rd, 2019 at 3:16 PM | The Psychoanalytic Activist - By Stephen J. Ducat

 In this case, he ignores a central feature of personality disorders – their ego-syntonic nature.
 In other words, the behavior of such patients is untroublingly congruent with how they want to see themselves.
 This is especially the case with narcissism.
 Furthermore, it is not that “successful” narcissists, like Trump do not suffer distress.
 Rather, it is that their psychic pain is hidden behind the central preoccupations that mark their character: a ceaseless obsession with zero-sum status competition, a desperate Sisyphean pursuit of admiration that is never satisfied, and an unrelenting series of vendettas against those who have questioned his greatness.
 Like most narcissists, Trump would never seek treatment for his character – not because he doesn’t suffer, but because he locates that suffering in the failures of others to affirm his most grandiose self-image.

 Fortunately for Trump, he is wealthy and privileged enough to get others to accommodate his pathology rather than challenge it.
-In fact, a December 2017 New York Times profile of Trump, drawn from 60 sources, advisors, aides, and political allies, fills in the details of a picture many can see from a distance: a petulant, brittle, and impulsive baby-man, a mad king who must be managed by a large team of courtiers and Trump 2sycophants whose main task is to protect him from his own actions.
+In fact, a December 2017 New York Times profile of Trump, drawn from 60 sources, advisors, aides, and political allies, fills in the details of a picture many can see from a distance: a petulant, brittle, and impulsive baby-man, a mad king who must be managed by a large team of courtiers and sycophants whose main task is to protect him from his own actions.
 Functioning as a kind of fun house mirror in reverse, they render his deficits and dysfunctions as admirable virtues.
 For example, to counter the accusation that Trump is a perpetrator of fake news and a relentless fount of confabulation and conspiracy mongering, those who serve him affirm the notion that he is instead the long-suffering victim of and noble crusader against the “fake media” and lies of liberals.
 His loyal coterie of buffers and fluffers, seem to operate as a kind of auxiliary component of his personality disorder, ensuring that his impulses and actions remain ego-syntonic and his sense of self-importance remains sufficiently inflated.

 From Personality Disorder to Brand to Political Order